bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dijksterhuis.md

 6. He introduced a method to prove the existence of invariant equations in classical Lie groups and proved a theorem that is now known as the Dijksterhuis–van der Waerden theorem.
 7. He formulated a concept of patterns of objective time in physics and worked on the integration of mathematical models of physical processes.

 Born 28 October 1892, Tilburg, Netherlands.
-Died 18 May1965, De Bilt, Netherlands.
+Died 18 May 1965, De Bilt, Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Dijksterhuis/)